FAQ

 What items are prohibited on Festival premises?

-• Beverages, food, and alcohol (except products available at Festival bars/glass bottles and cans).
-Exception: Expérience stage.
+- Beverages, food, and alcohol (except products available at Festival bars; glass bottles and cans are prohibited).

-• Video cameras or audio recording devices, or any other accessories facilitating image and sound capture without prior production approval.
+Exception: Expérience stage. - Video cameras or audio recording devices, or any other accessories facilitating image or sound capture without prior production approval.

 Additional and occasional security measures